Context-self contrastive pretraining for crop type semantic segmentation: Context-Self Contrastive pre-training

 \section{Context-Self Contrastive pre-training}

 Applied on an N-dimensional embedding space of a CNN, the affinity matrix of a self-attention layer naturally encodes semantic similarity between features extracted at different locations.
 Using densely annotated data, we derive class agnostic labels for providing full supervision on the values of the similarity matrix and train a network on the task of predicting class agreement between each location paired with all locations in its local neighbourhood.
-In its most general form, the proposed pre-training method includes the following components: \begin{enumerate} \item an encoder function $\mathbfcal{Y} = f(\mathbfcal{X})$ mapping an input tensor $\mathbfcal{X}$ to an output feature map $\mathbfcal{Y}$ \item a self-similarity function $\mathbfcal{S} = g(\mathbfcal{Y})$ \item a ground truth generator module $\mathbfcal{L}^\mathbf{s} = h(\mathbfcal{L})$ reformatting dense class annotations $\mathbfcal{L}$ into class-agnostic $\mathbfcal{L}^\mathbf{s}$ \item a pre-train loss function $L_{pretrain}(\mathbfcal{S}, \mathbfcal{L}^s)$ \end{enumerate} In this paper, the encoder function is a deep CNN, $\mathbfcal{Y}$ and $\mathbfcal{L}$ are order-3 tensors while $\mathbfcal{S}$ and $\mathbfcal{L}^\mathbf{s}$ are order-4 tensors.